Home

 Ravi Batra describes the economic vicious cycle in Greenspan's Fraud (p.
 62) following a section on "Say's law", the foundation of "supply-side economics."

 When an illogical idea reigns for long, the end result is catastrophe.
 That's what happened in 1929 when the lofty stock market crashed and spawned the Great Depression. ...
-Moved by mass suffering, a brilliant econmist named John Maynard Kennes offered an alternative to the classical paradigm.
+Moved by mass suffering, a brilliant economist named John Maynard Keynes offered an alternative to the classical paradigm.
 His masterpiece, The General Theory of Employment, Interest, and Money, appeared in 1936.
 Turning Say's law around, Keynes argued that demand creates its own supply.
 This made far more sense than the thesis that supply creates its own demand [Say's law], at least in an advanced economy, where the engines of production already exist, because if there is adequate spending or demand, companies come forward to match that demand through supply to earn a profit.
 It is in their self-interest to do so.

 However, if demand is insufficient, businesses are stuck with unsold goods.
 There is overproduction, and workers are fired.
 Under these circumstances, according to classical economists, the interest rate falls and employers expand their investment until excess supply disappears in both the product and labor market.